RavenSystem/AlwaysAtHome/README.md

 <string>AAH_MYWIFI</string>
 ```

-**IMPORTANT:** Some AC routers, like RT-AC5300, need to replace cypher text `AES-128-CGM` with `AES-128` in template.
+**IMPORTANT:** Some routers, like RT-AC5300 or RT-AX58, need to replace cypher text `AES-128-CGM` with `AES-128` in template.
 This appears twice.

 When finish, copy file to iPhone/iPad/macOS using AirDrop or similar, and install it from Settings.